brian-burdine/sql-heroes/pseudocode.md

    - Displays:
      - ID: Name
      - "about_me"
+     - Abilities:
-     - Powers: abilities
+       - any abilities
+     - Biography:
-     - Biography
+       - biography
      - Friends:
        - any friends
      - Foes: